 You might be thinking that you wish you would have had this to read before the week’s heat wave, but I can pretty much guarantee this heat wave won’t be the last that we will see here in central NC.
 Y’all, in case you haven’t been outside, it’s HOT.
 And if you get hot and dehydrated outside, guess what?
 So are all of those lovely plants in your garden.
 Although your plants need water no matter what, they will definitely need some extra attention in the form of watering during these especially hot times.
-While you may be tempted to stay seated on top of the AC vent with a cool drink in your hand, “for garden’s sake”, take one for the team and go water your plants (see what I did there?).
+While you may be tempted to stay seated on top of the AC vent with a cool drink in your hand, “for garden’s sake”, take one for the team and go water your plants.
 We know you probably have some questions about when to water, how much, and all that…so here ya go:

 How much should I water and how often?